rheide/vandorlabs/docs/space-doors.md

 Glass mipmaps preserve low alpha instead of using vanilla's cutout threshold.
 Texture reloads use the same loader.

-Edge-positioned rotating leaves occupy the player-facing block edge.
+Near-positioned rotating leaves occupy the player-facing block edge.
 Hinges use the original thin-door hardware, with one pixel removed from the frame-side mounting arm.
 The whole hinge and pivot move one pixel toward the
 jamb: the shared pin axis is X=1/Z=11.24 (mirrored X=15 on the right), with